lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@instructions`
 - Familiarize yourself with the variables in the `framingham` dataset.
-- Select the two variables that indicate `framingham`'s cohort design.
+- Select the two variables that give the *most* indication on `framingham`'s cohort design.

 `@hint`
 - The Framingham cohort was designed to study the disease `cvd`.